Industry standards for measuring clicks and video impressions/viewability

-The Media Rating Council (MRC) accreditation certifies that Google's click measurement technology adheres to the industry standards for counting interactive advertising clicks and that its processes supporting this technology are accurate.
-This applies to Google’s click measurement technology, which is used across all device types (desktop, mobile, tablet) in both browser and mobile apps environments.
+The current Media Rating Council (MRC) accreditation certifies that Google's “AdWords” display and search Clicks measurement methodology and “AdSense” ad serving technologies adhere to the industry standards for click measurement, AdWords video impression and video viewability measurement as reported in the Video Viewability Report adheres to the industry standards for video impression and viewability measurement, and that the processes supporting these technologies are accurate.
+This applies to Google’s measurement technology which is used across all device types: desktop, mobile, and tablet, in both browser and mobile apps environments.

 The industry guidelines were developed in an effort coordinated by the Interactive Advertising Bureau (IAB) and the MRC to govern how interactive advertising clicks are counted, and how invalid clicks are detected and handled.
 The audit against these guidelines was conducted by a CPA firm engaged by the MRC to perform the audit.

-AdWords advertisements may be administered to users through the following products or services: AdSense for Content (AFC), AdSense for Domains (AFD), AdSense for Search (AFS), Doubleclick Ad Exchange (AdX), and Google.com.
+AdWords advertisements may be administered to users through the following products or services: AdSense for Content (AFC), AdSense for Domains (AFD), AdSense for Search (AFS), Doubleclick Ad Exchange (AdX), YouTube, and Google.com.
 AFC relates to advertisements displayed on the pages of a partner site, where the context of the information on the page is used to determine and display relevant advertisements.
 AFD relates to advertisements displayed on the pages of a particular domain, where the domain name itself is analogous to a search query.
 AdX relates to advertisements displayed on participating partner sites, where the context of the page and real-time bidding is used to determine and display relevant advertisements.
+YouTube relates to advertisements displayed on YouTube.com or in the YouTube app, where the context of the video and search queries are used to determine and display relevant advertisements.
 AFS and Google.com relate to advertisements displayed as paid results within the context of search engine query and results.

 The measurement methodology is based on all click activity recorded, and does not utilize sampling for the purposes of click measurement.
 Only stage 2.2 of the IAB click referral cycle (measured clicks) are directly observed by Google.
 With respect to the click-referral-cycle, upon receipt of the initial click transaction by the AdWords redirect server, AdWords records the click and issues a non-cachable HTTP 302 redirect to the browser based on the location established by the Advertisers for the specific advertisement.
 This constitutes the measured click.
 The click measurement methodology is the same across all device types (desktop, mobile, tablet) and for browser and mobile apps unless otherwise noted.